 Kicks from the penalty mark (see section 10 )

-b) Should both teams fail to appear within 15 minutes of the scheduled start time, they both forfeit the game, the final score will be recorded as N/S (no score), and no points will be awarded.
+- Should both teams fail to appear within 10 minutes of the scheduled start time, they both forfeit the game, the final score will be recorded as N/S (no score), and no points will be awarded.

-b) Severe weather is unpredictable and beyond the control of the tournament organisers.
+- Severe weather is unpredictable and beyond the control of the tournament organizers.
 The Tournament Committee has the authority to relocate or reschedule any game, reduce game time, or cancel any game.
 Any games cancelled due to weather are not subject to refund.

-Please Note: If one half of the game has been played before inclement weather, the game will count and the score will stand.
-Tournament organizers reserve the right to shorten games due to inclement weather and if needed games will go directly to penalty kicks to determine a winner.
+- If one half of the game has been played before inclement weather, the game will count and the score will stand.
+Tournament organizers reserve the right to shorten games due to inclement weather and if needed games will go directly to kicks from the mark to determine a winner.

-g) If a game is cancelled before one half of the game is played, and the option for penalty kicks does not exist, the score will be set at zero and the match declared a tie.
+- If a game is cancelled before one half of the game is played, and the option for kicks from the mark does not exist, the score will be set at zero and the match declared a tie.

 SECTION 7: RULES OF PLAY / DISCIPLINE / PROTESTS

-Please note: Foul or abusive language will not be tolerated.
-Threats and/or assaults made towards any tournament officials during this tournament will generate an immediate suspension pending the ASA Discipline Committee action in accordance with ASA Rules and Regulations.
+- Foul or abusive language will not be tolerated.
+Threats and/or assaults made towards any tournament officials during this tournament will generate an immediate suspension pending the ASA Discipline Committee action in accordance with ASA Rules and Regulations

-a) No red/yellow cards are issued to U6-U10 (mini-soccer) players, but a player can be sent off for cooling down and a replacement is allowed.
+- No red/yellow cards are issued to U7-U10 (mini-soccer) players, but a player can be sent off for cooling down and a replacement is allowed.
 Yellow and Red cards may still be issued to coaches at this level.

 - Red Cards, in addition to the immediate suspension, are an automatic minimum one (1) game suspension.
-Two yellow cards in a single game will result in an automatic one (1) game suspension to be served the following game.
+Two yellow cards in two consecutive games will result in a minimum of one (1) game suspension to be served the following game.

-c) If a player receives a second red card in the tournament, that player must report, with the affected teams’ coach, to Tournament Headquarters immediately after his or her team’s game.
-The player will not be permitted to participate in any further tournament play and may face further disciplinary action.
+- If a player or team official receives a second red card in the tournament, that player must report, with the affected teams’ coach, to Tournament Headquarters immediately after his or her team’s game.
+The player or team official will not be permitted to participate in any further tournament play and may face further disciplinary action.

-d) It is the coach’s responsibility to ensure that their players serve their discipline during the tournament (failure to do so could result in disqualification from the tournament).
+- It is the coach’s responsibility to ensure that their players serve their discipline during the tournament (failure to do so could result in disqualification from the tournament).

 - If the nature of the suspension warrants, or for all other offences, the Discipline Committee (which will include the Technical Director and 2 members of the Tournament Organizing Committee) will convene, determine the number of games suspension based on the Referee Report, and advise the coaching staff of its findings.
-The regular process of appeals remains available if needed.
+The regular process of appeals remains available if needed (see 7.3).

-b) Playing ineligible players will result in the forfeit of any game the said player participated in.
-Affected teams will be awarded a 1 to 0 score as well as three points.
+- Playing ineligible players will result in the forfeit of any game the said player participated in.
+Affected teams will be awarded a 3 to 0 score as well as three points.

 SECTION 8: AWARDS (MEDALS/TEAM SWAG)

-a) Gold and Silver medals for the U10-U18 categories will be awarded to the top two (2) teams in each category.
+- Gold and Silver medals for the U9-U19 categories will be awarded to the top two (2) teams in each category.

-c) Participation ribbons will be given to all U6 and U8 teams after their last game.
+- Ribbons will be given to all U7 teams after their last game.

-d) All medal/ribbon presentations will occur at Tournament Headquarters at Duggan Community Hall, 3728 – 106 Street.
+- All medal and ribbon presentations will occur at Tournament Headquarters at Duggan Community Hall, 3728 – 106 Street.

 SECTION 9: FIELD LOCATIONS

-9.3 If field location does not permit teams to sit opposite of one another due to space constraints, both teams and their spectators will sit on the same side of the field, with the center line flag between the two groups.
+- If field location does not permit teams to sit opposite of one another due to space constraints, teams will sit on the same side, and spectators will sit on the same side of the field, with the centerline flag between the two groups.